eea/ldaplog/README.rst

 `Foreman`, `honcho` or `Sarge`.
 The ``fab deploy`` command deploys to a `Sarge` server based on the ``TARGET`` environment variable.

-Run the following command to read log entries from the database.
-The ``-r`` flag removes old or irrelevant entries.
+Place the following command in a cron job to read log entries from the database.
+The ``remove=on`` flag removes old or irrelevant entries.
+Don't forget to set the ``CRON_KEY`` variable.

 ::

-    python manage.py parseldap -r
+    curl -F 'remove=on' -F 'key=THEKEY' 'http://localhost:38200/fetch_and_parse'

 Configuration variables